ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 ```

 Note that our module has a `type t` and also a `compare` function.
 Now we can
-call the `Map.Make` functor on it, to get a map for non-negative numbers:
+call the `Map.Make` functor to get a map for non-negative numbers:

 ```ocaml
 # module IstringMap = Map.Make(Istring);;